- All PhD and MSE applicants must take the GRE.

 Q: My GRE scores are close to expiring.
 Should I retake the test?

 A: We will accept your GRE scores as long as they are received before they expire.
 If the expiration date is close, we encourage applicants to take the test again and request ETS to send us the new scores.

 A: The GRE revised General Test is required for prospective students who apply to our Doctoral and Master’s programs.

 Q: What is the minimum score for the GRE?

 A: There are no specific minimums for the GRE.
 The average GRE scores are in the 80-90th percentile in the quantitative and verbal sections.

 Q: How are GRE scores sent to the University of Michigan?

 A: All applicants request ETS to submit their test scores to the University of Michigan by way of code 1839.
-There is no longer a Department Code to select when requesting the scores to be sent to the Robotics Program.
+A Department Code is not necessary.

 Q: If my GRE scores are low, will I have a chance to be admitted to the program?